aniketSanap/aniketsanap.github.io/_pages/about.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

 <p>Welcome to my site!
 I'm a machine learning enthusiast with an affinity for research.
 I enjoy programming and learning new technologies.
-I am currently working as a machine learning engineer at <a href='https://aiadventures.in'>AI Adventures</a> and have been working there since June 2019.
+I worked as a machine learning engineer at <a href='https://aiadventures.in'>AI Adventures</a> till March 2020.
 Before that I completed my Bachelor's of Engineering in Computer Engineering from Maharashtra Institute of Technology, Pune.
-I will be continuing my education in the form of a Master's degree from fall 2020.
-When I am not on my laptop, you'll probably find me trying to play the guitar.</p>
+I am currently looking for jobs and internship opportunities in this domain.</p>

 <!-- <p class="mb-5"><img class="shadow-lg" src="{{site.baseurl}}/assets/images/mediumish-jekyll-template.png" alt="jekyll template mediumish" /></p>
 <h4>Documentation</h4>